Chinese numismatic charm: Origins

 The earliest Chinese coinage bore inscriptions that described their place of origin during the Warring States period and sometimes their nominal value.
-Other forms of notation came to be included, such as circles representing the sun, crescents representing the moon, and dots representing the stars, as well as blobs and lines.
-These symbols sometimes protruded from the surface of the coin (Chinese: 阳文; Pinyin: yáng wén) and sometimes they were carved, engraved or stamped (Chinese: 阴文; Pinyin: yīn wén).
-These symbols would eventually evolve into Chinese charms with coins originally being used as charms.
+Other forms of notation included circles representing the sun, crescents representing the moon, and dots representing the stars, as well as blobs and lines.
+These symbols sometimes protruded from the surface of the coin (Chinese: 阳文; Pinyin: yáng wén), and sometimes they were carved, engraved, or stamped (Chinese: 阴文; Pinyin: yīn wén).
+These symbols would eventually evolve into Chinese charms, with coins originally being used as charms.

-Dots were the first and most common form of symbol that appeared on ancient Chinese cash coins, such as the Ban Liang coins, and appeared mostly during the Han dynasty.
+Dots were the first and most common symbol on ancient Chinese cash coins, such as the Ban Liang coins, and were most common during the Han dynasty.
 These symbols were usually on the obverse side of the coins and were probably carved as a part of the mold, meaning that they were intentionally added.
 Crescent symbols on both the obverse and reverse sides of coins were added around the same period as the dots.
 After this, both regular Chinese numerals and counting rod numerals began to appear on cash coins during the beginning of the Eastern Han dynasty.
-Chinese characters began to appear on these early cash coins which could mean they were intended to circulate in certain regions or might indicate the names of those who cast the coins.
+Chinese characters began to appear on these early cash coins, which could mean they were intended to circulate in certain regions or might indicate the names of the mints that struck them.

-Coins made under Emperor Wang Mang of the Xin dynasty had a distinctive appearance from coinage of the Han dynasty era, and were later used as the basis of many Chinese amulets and charms.
+Coins issued under Emperor Wang Mang of the Xin dynasty had a distinctive appearance compared to Han dynasty coinage; they were later used as the basis for many Chinese amulets and charms.